 The Zao Onsen Ski Resort in Yamagata Prefecture is famous for its large ice sculptures that look like snow monsters.
 These natural wonders are trees covered with thick snow, creating the image of giant beasts living in a cold and freezing climate.

 The Zao Snow Monster Festival is held from December 23, 2017, to March 4, 2018.
-During this event, the snow monsters will be illuminated and fireworks will take place on January 20, February 3, and from February 23 to 25, 2018.
+During this event, the snow monsters will be illuminated and a fireworks display will take place on January 20, February 3, and from February 23 to 25, 2018.

 Hirosaki Castle in Aomori will have its annual snow lantern festival from February 9 to 12, 2018.
 Apart from the handmade snow lanterns bedecking the place, small igloos known as “kamakura” and ice sculptures of historical designs will also delight visitors.